Are You A High Functioning Alcoholic?

-Many high functioning alcoholics delay seeking help, the reason is that they fear to reveal their alcohol problem may cost them their job or relationship.
+Many high functioning alcoholics delay seeking help; the reason is that they fear revealing their alcohol problem may cost them their job or relationship.

-If you or a loved one suffer from alcoholism, it is imperative that you seek the correct professional help without delay.
+If you or a loved one suffer from alcoholism, you must seek the correct professional help without delay.
 There is no current cure for alcoholism, but therapeutic treatments, psychotherapy, counselling and holistic therapies combined together in a tailor-made alcohol recovery programme can provide you with the tools required to maintain long-term recovery from alcohol addiction.

 Rehab for high functioning alcoholics

-Detox Plus UK specialise in providing bespoke alcohol addiction treatment for any individual suffering with an alcohol problem.
+Detox Plus UK specialises in providing bespoke alcohol addiction treatment for any individual suffering from an alcohol problem.
 We only work with reputable CQC registered private alcohol detox clinics and alcohol rehabs in the UK and overseas.

-Following a comprehensive assessment of you or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
+Following a comprehensive assessment of your or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
 Ensuring that all aspects of your alcoholism and mental health are covered.